Displaying the Pictures

 JW Imagerotator

 Displaying a rotating sequence of pictures that can be easily viewed but that will continue without user intervention is always interesting.
 I tried various methods using Java and JavaScript but all were too difficult or lacked something.
 At one point, I switched to a service called Web Pasties which offered this and several other neat services.
 There were at least two drawbacks.
 The cost was about $100 per year for a set number of "feeds" and extra "feeds" cost extra money.
 Every click by a viewer, including me, was a feed.
 The number of feeds was generous and I had a LOT remaining each year.
 I kept those feeds but I had to continue to pay for the subscription even if they are not used.
 In addition, the image rotator is limited to 40 slides.
 In many cases this was enough but in some it was not.
 I ran across the JW Imagerotator when was trying to find a way to display videos.
 Using it requires an ability to follow simple instructions and to edit some files.
+It also seems that the company that created this program is no longer developing it.
+They have moved on to create JW Player which uses HTML5 which is more universal than the former Flash-based program.
 If you want a completely automatic process, then try Jalbum otherwise give it a chance.
 Try looking at this slide shows made using the program.

 Best Hiking Pictures